What is Amoeba? A quick overview

 Crystals are condensed wastes produced by the cell.

-First, Amoeba proteus is eukaryote meaning that its genetic materials (DNA) are enclosed in the nucleus.
-The scientists call the entire DNA codes in a particular organism its “genome”.
+Amoeba proteus is a eukaryote, meaning that its genetic materials (DNA) are enclosed in the nucleus.
+Scientists call the entire DNA codes in a particular organism its “genome”.
 Guess how big the Amoeba proteus’ genome is?
-Amoeba proteus has a 290 billion base pairs (one base pair is equal to one DNA code), making it 100 times larger than the human genome (3 billion)!!!
+Amoeba proteus has 290 billion base pairs (one base pair is equal to one DNA code), making it 100 times larger than the human genome (3 billion)!!!

 Early thinking held that the genome size should be directly related to the complexity of organisms.
 However, this is not true.
 Some simpler organisms can have even larger genome sizes than the species at the higher levels of the evolution tree.

 For example, Amoeba proteus and Amoeba dubia have a much bigger genome size than humans.